 - Lock the lid and use the manual setting to cook the pork on high for 60 minutes.

 - Use a slotted spoon to transfer the pork to a paper-towel lined plate.
 Shred using two forks.
 If it won’t easily shred, move pork to a cutting board and roughly chop with a knife.
-(You can reserve the cooking liquid for another use - see note.)
+(Reserve the cooking liquid.)

 - When you are ready to serve the pork, heat a skillet over high heat.
 Add cooking oil and then pork (you many need to cook it in batches).
 Let pork cook on one side until very crisp, 8 to 10 minutes.
+If the pork looks dry as it cooks, add some of the reserved cooking liquid about 2 Tablespoons at a time (repeating this step as needed if the pork again looks dry during cooking).
 Season with some salt and pepper as it cooks.